sigven/oncoEnrichR/pkgdown/index.md

 <br><br>

-## Questions adressed by oncoEnrichR
+## Questions addressed by oncoEnrichR

 The contents of the analysis report provided by oncoEnrichR address the following scientific questions for a given gene list: